HOKITIKA GORGE NEW ZEALAND – All You Need To Know!

 How to get to Hokitika Gorge

 Hokitika Gorge is located on the West Coast of New Zealand’s South Island, near the town of Hokitika.
 The most convenient way to get to Hokitika Gorge is by car.
 From Hokitika town, it takes about 35 minutes to drive to the gorge.
-Take State Highway 6 (SH6) towards Greymouth, then turn left onto Kowhitirangi Road and continue until you reach the gorge car park.
+Take State Highway 6 (SH6) towards Greymouth, then turn left onto Kowhitirangi Road and continue until you reach the Gorge car park.

 If you don’t want to drive yourself or prefer exploring with a guide, then this day tour to Hokitika Gorge and Tree Top Walkway is a great pick.
 You will be driven around in a comfortable private vehicle and explore the highlights of Hokitika Gorge and walk through the canopy forest of the Tree Top Walkway.

-Best time to visit Hokitika Gorge
+What is the best time to visit Hokitika Gorge?

 Regardless of the season, the Hokitika Gorge is a beautiful natural attraction that is worth visiting whenever you are in the area.
 However, there are a few things you need to consider before visiting.
 One thing in particular has a lot of influence on the distinctive turquoise color of the river, which is rain.
 Because after heavy rainfall the vibrant color of the water takes on a darker and grayish cast.
-It will still be blue – green, but less vibrant and clear.
+It will still be blue–green, but less vibrant and clear.
 So don’t be too disappointed.
-Cloudy days also effect the color of the water as it won’t appear that vibrant blue.
+Cloudy days also affect the color of the water as it won’t appear that vibrant blue.
 So a sunny day is overall the best time to visit.

 Generally speaking, the best season to visit the Hokitika Gorge is during the spring and summer months when there is more sunlight and less rainfall, allowing for greater clarity in the water.
-Considering the best time of the day to visit, we always advice early morning or late afternoon.
+Considering the best time of the day to visit, we always advise early morning or late afternoon.
 This way you can beat the crowds by visiting during more unusual times of the day.
-Most tourists visit during a day trip and will arrive late morning, early afternoon.
+Most tourists visit during a day trip and will arrive late morning, or early afternoon.

-Hokitika Gorge walk key facts
+Hokitika Gorge Walk key facts

 Before we dive into the details about the Hokitika Gorge walk, let’s first have a look at the key facts of the trail so you’re well prepared!

-Hokitika Gorge walk difficulty and incline: With only 40 meters of incline, the Hokitika Gorge walk is a very easy and well maintained gravel track.
-It’s a great family friendly activity with even a wheelchair accessible viewing platform.
+Hokitika Gorge walk difficulty and incline: With only 40 meters of incline, the Hokitika Gorge walk is a very easy and well-maintained gravel track.
+It’s a great family-friendly activity with even a wheelchair-accessible viewing platform.

 What to expect along the Hokitika Gorge walk